JBlumstein/group_reduce/README.md

 <h1> Group Reduce</h1>
-<p>Group Reduce is a k-means clustering algorithm for reducing the number of groups in a data set.
+<p>Group Reduce is a k-means clustering algorithm for reducing the number of groups in a data set (i.e., for clustering groups).
 It takes in pandas dataframes with solely categorical data in 0/1 form, and outputs lists of groups close to one another based on based on k-means clustering.</p>

 <p>Group Reduce is designed for data sets where instances have multiple group membership (where many rows have more than one cell with a value of 1).</p>